 - Environmental Determinants of Global Health

-Students have the opportunity to engage in ongoing research projects in local and global settings.
-Faculty and students adopt an interdisciplinary collaborative research approach that frequently bridges multiple laboratories, centers, and institutions, including the Syracuse University campus, Upstate Medical University’s Research Institutes and Centers and Upstate Medical University faculty, as well as research centers and faculty at SUNY College of Environmental Science and Forestry.
+Faculty and students adopt an interdisciplinary collaborative research approach that frequently bridges multiple laboratories, centers, and institutions, including the Syracuse University campus, Upstate Medical University’s Research Institutes and Centers and Upstate Medical University faculty, and research centers and faculty at SUNY College of Environmental Science and Forestry.

-- Development agencies with national and international scope where graduates are involved in implementing, managing and monitoring development activities, such as WHO, UNICEF, UNFPA, UNDP, The World Bank, European Center for Disease Prevention and Control, International Red Cross, Save the Children, etc.
+- Development agencies with national and international scope where graduates are involved in implementing, managing, and monitoring development activities such as WHO, UNICEF, UNFPA, UNDP, The World Bank, European Center for Disease Prevention and Control, International Red Cross, Save the Children, and many others.

 - Private companies, consultancies and industries dealing with health such as pharmaceutical and medical companies, the food industry, patent organizations and private consultancy firms.